 Patient Centricity in Clinical Trials Explained

 Patient centricity has become a buzzword in the clinical trial industry ? but what does it really mean?

 Why (and How) Do Patients Enroll in Clinical Trials?

-For this reason, relying on traditional methods of recruitment, such as patient databases, is no longer enough.
-Just like in the path to purchasing a product, patients want to make their own decisions — it’s the sponsor?s responsibility not only to ensure their trial is highly visible among the target patient demographic, but also that those patients have seamless access to all of the information they need to make a decision, or have a meaningful conversation with their doctor.
+True patient centricity demands a nuanced understanding of a patient?s mindset throughout his or her path to treatment.
+Why do patients choose to enroll in trials?
+What are the steps they take that lead them to that decision?
+Patients who sign up for clinical studies may be motivated by any number of factors, from financial considerations to sheer altruism.
+While the drivers may be varied, the path to treatment is typically the same: patients today invest a significant amount of time and energy conducting research online, learning everything they can about their condition, various treatment options (along with typical outcomes and potential side effects), trial locations, patient testimonials from similar trials, etc. For this reason, relying on traditional methods of recruitment, such as patient databases, is no longer enough.
+Just like in the path to purchasing a product, patients want to make their own decisions ? it?s the sponsor?s responsibility not only to ensure their trial is highly visible among the target patient demographic, but also that those patients have seamless access to all of the information they need to make a decision, or have a meaningful conversation with their doctor.